OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.9/outlook-requirement-set-1.9.md

 ## What's new in 1.9?

-Requirement set 1.9 includes all of the features of [Requirement set 1.8](../requirement-set-1.8/outlook-requirement-set-1.8.md).
+Requirement set 1.9 includes all of the features of [requirement set 1.8](../requirement-set-1.8/outlook-requirement-set-1.8.md).
 It added the following features.

 - Added new APIs for append-on-send, custom properties, and display form features.
 - Added support for `Dialog.messageChild`.